bdrainer/ScalaDateTransformer/README.md

 application the file to write the transformed contents, or a REST API taking a file upload that returns the transformed text in the response body or a file.

-The arguments required by the application are expectdd to be in this order: `filepath sourcePattern destinationPattern`
+The arguments required by the application are expected to be in this order: `filepath sourcePattern destinationPattern`

 * filepath - the path to the file to be transformed, it can be an absolute path or a path relative to the folder you are in
 * sourcePattern - the pattern of the dates in the file